 STEM programs and faculty across B.C. and the Yukon are involved in creating, adapting, and adopting open educational resources (OER) for their courses.
-Thanks to funding from the Ministry of Advanced Education and Skills Training in 2019, BCcampus has supported institutions, stakeholders, and faculty to identify, develop and implement entire suites of freely available resources—including textbooks, test banks, instructor resources and other learning resources —to replace costly commercial products in STEM Education over the past two years.
+Thanks to funding from the Ministry of Advanced Education and Skills Training in 2019, BCcampus has supported institutions, stakeholders, and faculty to identify, develop and implement entire suites of freely available resources—including textbooks, test banks, instructor resources and other learning resources—to replace costly commercial products in STEM Education over the past two years.

-Our goal is to reduce education costs, increase student access, and incentivize students to pursue programs that meet the provincial labour market and human resource needs in STEM.
+Our goal was to reduce education costs, increase student access, and incentivize students to pursue programs that meet the provincial labour market and human resource needs in STEM.